Jhuni0123/2017-os-team21/README.md

 1. `struct task_struct *pick_next_task_wrr()` : Return the next task to be run.
 It is called only after afore running task has been dequeued or requeued, so it is safe to pick the first entry of `wrr_rq` following FIFO rule of wrr.
 Update `time_slice` of `wrr_se` of that selected task to represent its weight correctly.
 This function does not remove `wrr_se` from `wrr_rq` but just give pointer to the task.
 Thus, currently running process always locates in the first node of `wrr_rq`.

-1. `int select_task_rq_wrr()` : Only definced under multi process condition.
+1. `int select_task_rq_wrr()` : Only defined under multi process condition.
 Find cpu with minimum weight_sum and return its number so that new task can be added to that cpu, under load balancing purpose.

 1. `void task_tick_wrr()` : Timer code calls task_tick with HZ frequency if a task of this class is currently running on the cpu.
 Update schedstat and `time_slice` of `wrr_se` to reflect time the task has been runnnig.
 If running time has expired for the task, reset time_slice, requeue it on `wrr_rq`, and call `set_tsk_need_resched` to reschedule it.